A-Practical-Agent-Programming-Language/Sim-2APL/README.md

 This adds Sim2APL to your local Maven repository.
 You can now include it as a dependency in your pom.xml, or include the generated Jar under `target` in the included sources of your IDE project.

+# License
+This library contains free software; The code can be freely used under the Mozilla Public License 2.0.
+See the license file for details.
+This code comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.